 - Doublechecking medications – The medical world is increasingly recognizing that a number of commonly used medications—including many over-the-counter drugs – represent an independent risk factor for developing later problems with dementia.

 Consult with a doctor to see whether some of the usual suspects may be reduced or eliminated.
 These medications may include:

 There are also some “solutions” commonly offered to improve brain health that have been shown to have little to no effect.

-- “Brain games” – Despite their popularity and claims that some computerized games may help improve brain health, a group of scientists and neurologists recently took the unusual step of banding together to rebut these “exaggerated and misleading claims”.
+- “Brain games” – Despite their popularity and claims that some computerized games may help improve brain health, a group of scientists and neurologists recently took the unusual step of banding together to rebut these “claims”.
 Their bottom line is that more research and validation is required.